michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0155.md

 ### Definition
 - adj: relating to or arranged according to temporal order
 ### Family
+- chronological: chronologically+
+- chronologize: chronologizing
-chronological: chronologically+;chronologize: chronologizing;chronology: chronological, chronologies, chronologise, chronologize
+- chronology: chronological, chronologies, chronologise, chronologize
 ### Examples
 - It's an interesting format, working back from the PGA Championship to the Masters in chronological order.
 - “This is a population that appears much older than its chronological age,” Armstrong said.